Maanvitha6/GENAI/Settheory.md

   250 have a disease in Set B (infected diseases)
   100 have diseases from both sets (A ∩ B)

-  Find: Probability that a randomly selected patient has either a viral or parasitic disease.
+  Find: Probability that a randomly selected patient has either a viral or infected disease.

   Solution:
   Given: